tomislavmedak/tomislavmedak.github.io/en/bordering/index.md

 dominant modes of social control and economic regulation.
-With the industrialization that soon followed, the fundamental regulatory mechanism of that joint formation became inclusion and exclusion from the sphere of productive labor, internalizing bordering process deep within the territory of society and radically re-configuring all other separations of privilege and disadvantage, domination and subordination.
+With the industrialization that soon followed, the fundamental regulatory mechanism of that joint formation became inclusion and exclusion from the sphere of industrial labor, internalizing bordering process deep within the territory of society and radically re-configuring all other separations of privilege and disadvantage, domination and subordination.
 It is against this geo-historical context that dance consolidated into an artistic field.
 However, the context still does not clarify the structural imbrication of dance with capitalist modernity.

-## Social Choreography and Productive Labor
+## Social Choreography and Industrial Labor

 Aesthetic forms stand in a relation of co-constitution with structures of social relations and institutional forms they assume.
 They are